Antitrust Webinar Series

 The State of Merger Enforcement

-As antitrust law continues to be a hot-button political issue, antitrust merger enforcement is rapidly evolving.
-Six months into the Trump administration, we've seen its first merger challenges but also an openness to the settlements the Biden administration disfavored.
-State enforcers are also increasingly signaling a desire to investigate and challenge mergers with two states, Washington and Colorado, enacting pre-merger notification laws.
-What will the next six months of enforcement look like?
-What does all this mean for businesses and how can you prepare for potential merger investigations?
+As antitrust law continued to be a hot-button political issue, antitrust merger enforcement was rapidly evolving.
+Six months into the Trump administration, we had seen its first merger challenges but also an openness to the settlements the Biden administration had disfavored.
+State enforcers were also increasingly signaling a desire to investigate and challenge mergers, with two states, Washington and Colorado, enacting pre-merger notification laws.
+What did the next six months of enforcement look like?
+What did all this mean for businesses and how could they prepare for potential merger investigations?

 June 12, 2025